folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 :align: center
 ```

-Then, after selecting the line we click `fit depths`, then click `update LSD` to see how this new depths match the observation.
+Then, after selecting the line we click `fit depths`, then click `update LSD` to see how these new depths match the observation.
 The updated fit to the observation is pretty good.

 ```{image} MaskUI_images/updateLSD-fit-depth-update.png
 :alt: a line after fitting depth